Understanding God’s Covenants: A Biblical Perspective

 The Hebrew word for Covenant is B’riyt meaning pact or treaty.
-This word appears 270 times in the Bible, and is one of Scripture’s most important’ concepts.
+This word appears 270 times in the Bible and is one of Scripture’s most important’ concepts.
 Ancient Covenants were often made by animal sacrifice, which is where the phrase “cut a Covenant” originated.
 The idea is that both parties involved in an agreement were to demonstrate their earnestness.
-An animal would be sacrificed, and it’s body cut in half, and the parties involved would “walk between the pieces”.
+An animal would be sacrificed, and its body cut in half, and the parties involved would “walk between the pieces”.
 This may sound disgusting to our 21st century Western thinking, but this was a normal part of the process for “cutting Covenant” in ancient times.
 What is implied by the animal sacrifice is that whatever happened to those animals, may it happen to either party should they break the Covenant.
 The word B’riyt implies the shedding of blood in the process of ratifying an agreement.
-A Covenant was considered very serious business.

-YHWH is a Covenant God who desires to be in relationship with people.
-In the Bible, we see that God established several Covenants with mankind.
 One thing to understand is that when God enters into a Covenant with people, He will always remain faithful to that Covenant.
 God never forgets His Covenants with mankind, and He will always remain faithful to His Word This is something we can “take to the bank’!
+At the same time, mankind has ALWAYS been UNFAITHFUL in our Covenant relationships.
+This is why Jesus Christ, the son of man and the son of God, IS the FINAL fulfillment of God’s Divine Covenants.

 God made several Covenants with people in the Bible.